Patria Institute

-The Patria Institute ("Patria" meaning "Motherland" while also serving as the initials for Pensamiento, Acción y Trabajo para la Inclusión Americana, or "Thought, Action, and Work for American Inclusion" in English), often stylized as PATRIA Institute, is an Argentine think tank headquartered in Buenos Aires, dedicated to the promotion of Latin American thought, to the research of the region's political processes, and to the development of inclusive policies.
+The Patria Institute ("Patria" meaning "Fatherland" while also serving as the initials for Pensamiento, Acción y Trabajo para la Inclusión Americana, or "Thought, Action, and Work for American Inclusion" in English), often stylized as PATRIA Institute, is an Argentine think tank headquartered in Buenos Aires, dedicated to the promotion of Latin American and kirchnerist thought, to the research of the region's political processes, and to the development of inclusive policies.

 History

 The Patria Institute was founded on April 7, 2016.
 It was officially inaugurated on April 13 through a Facebook message on its official page.
 It was founded in 2016 by former Argentine president and current Argentine vice-president Cristina Kirchner.

-The institute is the political fort of the progressive politician Cristina Fernandez.
 In 2022, the institute clashed with the Presidency over a loan agreement with the IMF.